Monarch (comics): Armageddon 2001

-As many fans pointed out, Hawk and Dove Annual #2 had Hank Hall fighting Monarch face to face in 2001 with Hawk being the destroyer of Monarch.
-Dove allowed Waverider to see a multitude of futures and realize Hawk is Monarch.

-Armageddon: The Alien Agenda

-After being thrown back to the middle of the Triassic Era, Monarch and Captain Atom encounter hostile aliens who attempt to enlist each one separately and without the other's knowledge, to assist them in destroying the Milky Way Galaxy for their own ends.
-The two defeat the aliens' plans, and Captain Atom eventually returns to the present, while Monarch's fate is unknown.

 Extreme Justice

 In an experiment in the 1960s, Nathaniel Adam is housed in a shell of alien metal, under which an atomic bomb is detonated, propelling him into the "quantum field".
 There, the metal fuses with him, allowing him to survive in the void and giving him a connection to the quantum field.
-Meanwhile, however, the excess metal forms into a replica of him, which re-enters the timestream in the mid 1980s as Captain Atom, unaware that it is not the original Adam.
+The excess metal forms into a replica of Adam.

 In the quantum field, the real Adam meets the original Monarch, Hank Hall, who is revealed to have become trapped there after the events of Armageddon: The Alien Agenda.
 Adam trains Hall to manipulate the quantum field, enough to allow Hall to gain powers of time travel and escape back into the timestream.
 In return for helping him escape, Hall sends the Monarch armor back to Nathaniel Adam in the quantum field.